jpgundrum/peaq_build/README.md

 This will start the main script execution by calling index.js.
 (Used index.js so unit tests won't execute peaq_sdk on import)

-Can execute the tests with cmd:
+Can execute the tests to see results and coverage with cmd:
 ```npm test```

 ## Github Actions